About the climate outlooks

 |Below 45% — very low|

-- The accuracy for the second month ahead is generally less than the accuracy for the first month ahead; this is to be expected as the second month looks further into the future and is further from when the outlook period starts.
-Similarly, the accuracy for outlooks issued at the end of the month, or closer to when the outlook period starts, is typically higher than the accuracy for outlooks issued in the middle of the month.
+- The accuracy for the second month ahead is generally less than the accuracy for the first month ahead.
+This is to be expected as the second month looks further into the future and is further from when the outlook period starts.
+Similarly, the accuracy for one and three month outlooks issued closest to when the outlook period starts is typically higher than the accuracy for outlooks issued earlier in the month.
+This same principle can be applied to weekly and fortnightly outlooks; the first week or fortnight typically has higher accuracy than the second week or fortnight.